ObolNetwork/charon-distributed-validator-cluster/README.md

 docker run --rm -v "$(pwd):/opt/charon" ghcr.io/obolnetwork/charon:v0.12.0 create cluster --withdrawal-address="0x000000000000000000000000000000000000dead" --nodes 6 --threshold 5
 ```

 This command will create a subdirectory `.charon/cluster`.
 In it are six folders, one for each charon node created.
-Each folder contains partial private keys that together make up the distributed validator described in `.charon/cluster/cluster-lock.json`.
+Each folder contains partial private keys that together make up distributed validators defined in the `cluster-lock.json` file.

 ### Activate your validator

-Along with the private keys and cluster lock file is a validator deposit data file located at `.charon/cluster/deposit-data.json`.
+Along with the private keys and cluster lock file is a validator deposit data file located inside each node folder.
+For example, you can find the deposit data file inside the `node0` folder at
+`.charon/cluster/node0/deposit-data.json`.
 You can use the original [staking launchpad](https://prater.launchpad.ethereum.org/) app to activate your new validator with the original UI.

 Your deposit will take at minimum 8 hours to process, near to the time you can run this new cluster with the command: